 \section{Trees}

-Here we provide the general formul\ae for the correlator for any number of connectors $r$ and any distance $h$.
-This however can be done by considering the parity of each parameter separately.
+Here we provide the general formula for the correlator with any number of connectors $r$ and any distance $h$.
+However, this can be done by considering the parity of each parameter separately.

 $\bullet$ {\bf $h$ even, $r$ odd}